Earlier this year we caught up with street artist Eelus to talk painting walls, new works and which artists he would most like to have dinner with.

 Eelus: Great question.
 Well, it’s important to surround yourself with people you can learn from.
 So the first would probably Gustav Klimt.
 I’d ring him dry of any advice, tips and mentoring he could offer.
 Secondly, someone like Caravaggio would be good.
 Not only an incredible painter but a total pirate with an incredible life story.
 Hopefully he’d take me drinking after we get kicked out of the restaurant.
 Last one is very tricky, there’s so many I want to choose, H.R.
-Giger, Van Gogh, Leonardo, William Blake, Arnold Böcklin, Matisse, Jamie Hewlett.
+Giger, Leonardo, William Blake, Arnold Böcklin, Matisse, Jamie Hewlett.
 But I think I’d have to go for the guy who started it all off for me, Banksy.

 artrepublic: When not busy working away in the studio what else do you enjoy doing?